Language-Research-Technology/ldaca-website/content/news/posts/ZK-symposium/index.md

 <br>

-{{<image Src="al-ben-ZK.png" Alt="Photo of two men standing in front of a conference banner" Desc="Alistair Harvey and Ben Foley at the Zenadth Kes Symposium" Title="Alistair Harvey and Ben Foley at the Zenadth Kes Symposium">}}
+{{<image Src="al-ben-ZK.png" Alt="Photo of two men standing in front of a conference banner" Desc="Ben Foley and Alistair Harvey at the Zenadth Kes Symposium" Title="Ben Foley and Alistair Harvey at the Zenadth Kes Symposium">}}

 <br>